rubienr/cmake/README.md

-# A Simple Cmake C/C++ Example
+# Yet an other simple CMake Example
 This simple example configuration shows how to
+* include C in C++,
-* compile to library,
+* compile a library,
+* compile executable,
-* link library to binary and
+* link library to executable,
-* add customm rules,
+* add customm rules and
+* configure the compiler.